Solvro/lib-solvro-utils/README.md

 - `wait` - returns a promise that resolves after some time (the classic new promise -> set timeout that everyone had to write at least once)

+### request_bundler

+Contains the `RequestBundler` class, built on top of `ExtendedMap`.
+Provides a simple way to limit concurrent requests of the same type, while redirecting duplicates to existing tasks.

 ### semaphore

 Contains a simple async `Semaphore` class.